Before You Begin

 - It is important neither the Pulse nor screen are disturbed or handled in any way during BlinkUp

 - Screen brightness should be at maximum

 - The Pulse should be directly against the screen, remove any bulky cases that prevent that.

 - Set screen dimming / sleep mode to off

-If you have batteries in your Pulse, please remove them before you continue.
+- If you have batteries in your Pulse, please remove the batteries before you continue.

-When you plug in your previously connected Pulse, it will immediately try to connect using the old wifi info.
+- It will try to connect using the old WiFi info.
 If that network is off or out of range, you will only see blinking red.

-Done correctly, your Pulse will now blink yellow when you hit reset / plug it in.
-Repeat this process until your Pulse device is back to blinking yellow like this.
+- Done correctly, your Pulse will now blink yellow when you hit the reset button.
+If not, try doing this again until you get the Pulse blinking yellow after the reset button is pressed.

 If the Pulse doesn't can't authenticate the WiFi info blinked onto it, the LED will flash red and will NOT flash green.
 There are only a few issues that can cause it to fail to connect:

 - trying to connect to a frequency other than 2.4GHz